-Cheating, Plagiarism, & Academic Dishonesty
+Cheating, Plagiarism, and Academic Dishonesty

-Any instance of cheating, plagiarism, and/or academic dishonesty will at least result in an automatic failure of the course (if not expulsion from the university) and will be dealt with according to those rules outlined in the Student Handbook.
+Any instance of cheating, plagiarism, and/or academic dishonesty will at least result in an automatic failure of the course and will be dealt with according to those rules outlined in the Student Handbook.

 What is plagiarism?